 At the start of the ERS-2 SAR mission the in-orbit ERS-2 SAR reference elevation antenna pattern was estimated using the Amazon rainforest.
-This was derived by using the mean range profile of several images of uniform rainforest and assuming that gamma is constant across the SAR swath (where $\gamma = \sigma^0/\cos(\alpha)$ , $\sigma^0$ is radar cross-section and $\alpha$ is incidence angle).
-Improvements to the implementation of the reference elevation antenna pattern in the ESA VMP processors at extreme near and far ranges were made in November 2001.
+This was derived by using the mean range profile of several images of uniform rainforest and assuming that gamma is constant across the SAR swath (where $\gamma = \sigma^0/\cos(\alpha)$, σ^0 is radar cross-section and α is incidence angle).
+Improvements to the implementation of the reference elevation antenna pattern in the ESA VMP processors at extreme near and far ranges were made in November 2001 (VMP v6.8).
 Tables giving both patterns can be found in [5].
+Analysis of the Amazon rainforest imagery from 1997 show differences between the measured and reference antenna patterns of up to 0.22dB at far range as shown in Fig.1.
+It is clear from Fig.1 that the gain at far range is reducing with time.